-However, the AMI meters can also respond to requests or send information on their own, such as voltage readings, allowing the cooperative to verify or be notified of a member’s power outage.
+However, the AMI meters can also respond to requests or send information on their own, such as voltage readings, allowing the cooperative to verify, or be notified of, a member’s power outage.

-Today, the AMR system captures and records daily member usage, which the cooperative provides to members enrolled in Smart-Hub, the cooperative’s online member portal, under the "My Usage" tab.
+Today, the AMR system captures and records daily member usage, which the cooperative provides to members enrolled in SmartHub, the cooperative’s online member portal, under the "My Usage" tab.

 The AMI system will be capable of capturing usage data more frequently, several times daily, and the usage data retrieved will contain individual readings that are captured every 15 to 30 minutes, providing better data to members to help diagnose high-use events or simply better understand and manage their electrical usage.
-The detailed usage data will also enable the possibility to develop optional flexible pricing plans, like time-of-use plans, where members who shift usage to off-peak hours of the day can save even further.
+The detailed usage data will also enable the possibility to develop optional flexible pricing plans, such as Time-Of-Day plans, where members who shift usage to off-peak hours of the day can save even further.

 PRECorp members have indicated in surveys and direct communications with the cooperative that they want more information and control over their energy consumption and costs.
 It all starts with a way to measure electricity use on the system more frequently and in greater detail.
 Timely measurement is the first step toward that goal.